-This meter is located on the monitor panel.
+This meter is located on the Systems Monitor Panel.
 It registers the total number of hours that the generator has been operated.
+Your motorhome is equipped with one of the following Systems Monitor Panels shown below.

 Refer to the hourmeter to determine when periodic maintenance is due and to record services which have been performed.